neelmitra/avsmqtt/instructions/faq.md

         ![alt text](../images/avs3.png)

-    - If its correct, please re-run the serial commands in lab 2 , enure there is no typo
+    - If its correct, please re-run the serial commands in lab 2 , ensure there is no typo

     - Power recycle the device and complete the LWA registration again

 10. Post LWA registration, why I am getting SSL errors on the logs ?

-    -  please re-run the serial commands in lab 2 , enure there is no typo
+    -  please re-run the serial commands in lab 2 , ensure there is no typo

     - Power recycle the device and complete the LWA registration again